|Home > Help >Membership & account>Rules & policies>Images and text policy|

 We strongly encourage members to write their own description and take their own photos.
 Buyers like to see images and descriptions that accurately represent an item they are purchasing.

 If you use text or an image that was created by someone else be sure that you have permission to use them from the rights owner or creator.

 Using images or text descriptions from the eBay product catalog in your listings is a great way to include additional information or images for an item you are listing.

 The product catalog may include, at our discretion, select seller-generated images or photos from seller listings.
 Unless the seller opts out of this program, the inclusion of seller-generated photos in the eBay product catalog and the use of catalog content by eBay sellers in their eBay listings is authorized under the User Agreement.

-If you choose not to use photos or product descriptions from eBay's product catalog, you must take your own photos and write your own descriptions.
-This will help you avoid the risks of using someone else's pictures or text, and you won't need to worry about getting permission from any third parties.
+If you choose not to use photos or product descriptions from eBay's product catalog, you should take your own photos and write your own descriptions.
 Learn more about adding photos to your listing and writing a good title and description.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.